lite-xl/lite-xl.github.io/docs/setup/install-from-releases.md

     Lite XL requires extra files that are present in the zip archive to function.
     Running it may cause crashes or unexpected errors.

-### 32-bit releases

-We provide 32-bit releases, but they are not tested thoroughly.
-Use at your own discretion.

 ## Linux

 Linux distributions usually install packages via their respective package managers.